-QS is, along with THE and the so-called Shanghai list (ARWU Academic Ranking of World Universities), one of the leading university rankings in the world.
-QS lists the world's top 916 universities.
+QS is, along with THE and the so-called Shanghai list (Academic Ranking of World Universities, ARWU), one of the leading university rankings in the world.

 QS ranks universities based on six indicators.
 The areas assessed include academic reputation, employer reputation, international faculty, citations per faculty member, the student-to-faculty ratio, and the number of international students.